Best AI Ad Agency Websites in 2026: Positioning Teardowns

 Fifteen AI ad agency websites torn down on positioning, hero hook, and services framing.
 The patterns worth copying and the ones to retire in 2026.

-The AI ad agency category exploded in the back half of 2024 and the front half of 2025.
-Most of the resulting websites read like the same template: a hero promising “AI-powered creative,” a services list with three identical bullet points, and a case-study carousel of logos most readers have never heard of.
+The AI ad agency category exploded in the back half of 2024 and the front half of 2025, and most of the websites that came with it read like the same file saved fifteen times.
+Hero promising “AI-powered creative.”
+Three services bullets that could belong to any of them.
+A logo carousel of brands nobody outside the founder’s group chat has heard of.

 The fifteen sites